Menu

 burp suite professional - automating security testing

-Burp Suite Professional is a leading web application security testing tool that allows security professionals to comprehensively assess web applications for vulnerabilities, such as SQL injection, cross-site scripting, etc. It offers a comprehensive range of security testing functionalities, including scanning, spidering, and penetration testing.
+Burp Suite Professional is a leading web application security testing tool that allows security professionals to comprehensively assess web applications for vulnerabilities, such as SQL injection, CSS, etc. It offers a comprehensive range of security testing functionalities, including scanning, spidering, and penetration testing.

 Burp Suite doesn't provide a report processor for Pro plan users that enables the automation of report generation and distribution.
 Still, you can use Extra capabilities for Burp Suite Reporter with the Enterprise plan.
 This feature allows testers to create custom report templates that can be automatically generated and distributed based on specific criteria, such as the severity of vulnerabilities found or the type of vulnerability.